Source Reduction – Raw Materials Usage Reduction

 Developing New Technologies to Response to New Regulations

 In addition, TSMC continues to explore new wastewater treatment and chemical recycling technologies.
-For example, TSMC led the industry in performing a series of experiments to obtain the optimal processing technology for NH3-N-containing backside grinding wastewater, high-concentration fluoride and phosphorus acid wastewater and TMAH recycled by external contractors, which attests to our dedication to protecting the environment.
+For example, TSMC led the industry in performing a series of experiments to obtain the optimal processing technology for phosphorus acid wastewater recycled by external contractors and high-concentration hydrogen peroxide on-site reuse, which attests to our dedication to protect the environment.

 Air Pollution Control